mutantzombie/SessionOriginSecurity/README.md

 **Only Protects the Protected**
 There’s no migration for old browsers: You’re secure (using a supporting browser and an adopted site) or you’re not.
 On the other hand, an old browser is an insecure browser anyway -- browser exploits are more threatening than CSRF for many, many cases.

+An apt comparison might be the X-FRAME-OPTIONS header.
+Sites may set this header to defeat framing-based attacks such as clickjacking, but only within User Agents that correctly handle the header.
+Otherwise, the site must rely on JavaScript-based anti-framing code to protect legacy UAs.
+(This [paper](http://seclab.stanford.edu/websec/framebusting/framebust.pdf) describes the clickjacking problem in detail.)

 [TODO](id:todo)
 ===
 Could this be used to create more granularity within same origin resources?
 (Look at Navigation Controller for references)

 How would this handle data: schemes?
 What Origin do browsers consider them to be?
 What would an attack look like like leveraged that as an attack vector?

+Demonstrate how this could be implemented by Web App Firewall rules.

 [Additional Resources & References](id:references)
 ===